 - Expert testimony

-The attorneys at William G. Kolodner, P.A., are well-versed in all areas of Maryland civil law – from wrongful death to personal injury.
+The attorneys at William G. Kolodner Personal Injury Lawyers, are well-versed in all areas of Maryland civil law – from wrongful death to personal injury.
 If you need help fighting for the compensation that your family deserves, please reach out to us as soon as possible.

 What is the Deadline for Filing Wrongful Death Lawsuits in Maryland?